|Birthname||Henry Robertson Bowers|

 |Astrology data||05°42' 04°27 Asc.
 11°43'|

-Scottish explorer, a member of the polar expedition led by Capt.
-Scott.
+Bowers was short, at five foot four inches.
+He had red hair and a distinctive beak-like nose that quickly earned him the nickname of "Birdie" among his fellow explorers.
 Optimistic, restless, full of plans and the joy of life, he was an ambitious navy man.
 Physically fit and disciplined, he nonetheless had an obsessive fear of spiders.
-He died on the return from the South Pole early in 1912.
+He died on 29 March 1912, aged 29.

 - business associate/partner relationship with Oates, Lawrence (born 17 March 1880)

-- Death, Cause unspecified 29 March 1912 (Age 28.
-In the Antarctic from presumed hypothermia.)
+- Death, Cause unspecified 29 March 1912 (In the Antarctic from presumed hypothermia, age 28)

 chart Placidus Equal_H.